USDA-FSA/fsa-design-system/components/breadcrumbs/index.md

 ## Usage

 {% capture usage_do %}
-* Displaying hierarchy.
+* For communicating hierarchy.
-* The application structure is several levels deep.
+* When the application structure is several levels deep.
-* You want to allow the User to navigate quickly to various levels within the application architecture without using the browser back button.
+* When you want to allow the User to navigate quickly to various levels within the application architecture without using the browser back button.
-* You want to help orient the User and provide contextual awareness within a process or application structure.
+* When you want to help orient the User and provide contextual awareness within a process or application structure.
 {% endcapture %}

 {% capture usage_dont %}